sokolovdp/forum_api/README.md

 `

 ## To run API application on the different port
-To use different port, change values in docker-compose file in two lines:
+To use different port, change port value in the *docker-compose* file in these two lines:

 `
     - SANIC_PORT=8000